Frequently Asked Questions

 What is ChooseWise?

-What information can I find on ChooseWise?
+What information can I find on the ChooseWise website?

-ChooseWise is a tool that allows the public to search for food premises inspection results by establishment name, type and community.
-Information that is provided about each food premises includes:
+ChooseWise is a tool that allows the public to search for inspection results by establishment name, type and community.
+The following inspections are included on our ChooseWise website:

 A detailed report of each inspection, outlining what the critical and/or non-critical infractions were and whether they were corrected during inspection.

-Restaurants, bars, grocery stores, public banquet facilities,
+Restaurants, bars, grocery stores, public banquet facilities

 Mobile food premises – i.e. hot dog carts, chip trucks.

-Do food premises have to participate in ChooseWise?
+Do premises have to participate in ChooseWise?

 New inspection results are uploaded at least on a weekly basis and as often as daily.
 The Northwestern Health Unit will keep the ChooseWise site as up-to-date as possible.

-How often are food premises inspected?
+How often are premises inspected?